mn5mal/indirect-syscall/README.md

    They will also require some specific adjustments, which you can find illustrated in the screenshots below.
    <img width="1965" height="992" alt="Screenshot 2025-12-16 104449" src="https://github.com/user-attachments/assets/5e97db40-d05c-42d3-9ac5-e636ded99a8f" />
 <img width="1734" height="714" alt="Screenshot 2025-12-16 104627" src="https://github.com/user-attachments/assets/a4cdb8a6-330f-4c4e-bfc6-67b2004b5fea" />
+We don't want ask **ntdll.dll** for the function definition of the native APIs.
+But we still want to use the native functions, so we need to define or directly implement the structure for all four native functions in a header file.
+In this case, the header file should be called **syscalls.h**.